icebob/moleculer-java-site/src/caching.md

 ### JCache cacher

-JSR-107 JCache is a standardized caching API.
+JSR-107 `JCache` is a standardized caching API.
-Core JCache API does NOT support entry-level TTL parameter.
+Core `JCache` API does NOT support entry-level TTL parameter.
-If you need this feature use RedisCacher, MemoryCacher, or Off-heap Cacher.
+If you need this feature use `RedisCacher`, `MemoryCacher`, or Off-heap `Cacher`.
-JCache is implemented by various caching solutions:
+`JCache` is implemented by various caching solutions:

 - Apache Ignite
 - Hazelcast